LEADING OFF: Freeman vs Braves, Hill’s special Patriots’ Day

 OLD FRIENDS

-Freddie Freeman faces the Braves in Los Angeles for the first time since leaving the World Series champions and signing a $162 million, six-year deal with the Dodgers last month.
+Freddie Freeman faces the Braves in Los Angeles for the first time since leaving the World Series champions for a $162 million, six-year deal with the Dodgers last month.

 “I’m just looking forward to seeing all the guys,” Freeman said.
 “We’re champions forever together, so that’s the best part about all this.”